mikkohei13/FinBIF-DW/inaturalist.md

   * Changed licenses
   * Changed quality_metrics

-- Fetch obs from API
+- Fetch all obs from API
 - Foreach obs
   - Calculate hash
-  - Check if hash found in db
+  - Check if id-hash -pair found in db [ready]
-    - If found, do nothing, since DW is up to date
+    - If found
+      - Push to db (status = 1), to mark that has been handled [ready]
     - If not found
       - Convert to DW format
       - Push to DW
-  - Push to db (status = 1), to mark that has been handled
+      - Push to db (status = 1), to mark that has been handled [ready]

 MONTHLY DELETION
+- Get from database where status != 1.
+These are those that were nt handeld in monthly update because they were deleted from iNat [TODO]
-- Foreach in database
+- Foreach
-- If status != 1
   - Delete from DW
-  - Delete from database (to prevent unneeded deletions later)
+  - Delete from database (to prevent unneeded deletions later) [TODO] (Or set status = -1 and change all other methods accordingly)

-- Set status = 0 for all (so that they will be checked for deletion next time)
+Database method return values
+- Failure: NULL, error on message variable
+- Success: something else, can be arr, string or FALSE

+Todo better: try/catch [TODO]

 How to handle problems during the process?